ballena-io/ballena-protocol/docs/vaults/BalleMaster.md

 - `depositToken`: blockchain address of the token deposited by user.
 - `wantToken`: blockchain address of the token the strategy maximizes.
-- `rewardsActive`: rewards are being distributed for this vault.
+- `strat`: blockchain address of the strategy contract implementation.
+- `proposedStrat`: blockchain address of the proposed strategy contract to upgrade.
 - `allocPoint`: rewards allocation points assigned to the vault.
 - `lastRewardBlock`: last block number that BALLEs distribution occurred in the vault.
 - `accBallePerShare`: accumulated BALLEs per share, times 1e12.
-- `strat`: blockchain address of the strategy contract implementation.
+- `proposedTime`: time of the proposed strategy upgrade.
+- `rewardsActive`: rewards are being distributed for this vault.
+- `paused`: the vault's strategy is paused.
+- `retired`: the vault is retired.

 ### User information

 There is a mapping to store user participation and rewards debt for each vault.
 This is stored in an structure of `UserInfo` type with the following contents:

+- `deposit`: user deposited tokens of the corresponding vault.
 - `shares`: user shares of the corresponding vault.
 - `rewardDebt`: reward debt of the user in this vault.